hydux/hydux-pixi/README.md

 })
 ```

-### How
+### Dig deeper

-TLNR;
+TL;NR;

 After some digging and experiment, I find the main issue of vdom for graphics is not the diffing, but the GC.
-Js is really fast, you won'd even notice it, but GC might slow down the fps because of "stop-the-would".
+Js is really fast, you won'd even notice it, but GC might slow down the fps because of "stop-the-world".
 This will delay the animation frame and cause frame drop.

 Well the vdom algorithm will create lots of small objects, this seems unavoidable.
 But most GC algorithm would divides the heap into several generations, allocation/collection in new spaces are very cheap, but not for old spaces(if you want to read more about GC in v8, you can take this post: <http://www.jayconrod.com/posts/55/a-tour-of-v8-garbage-collection>).